yaboinarcio/android-wisdom/README.md

 - [Collabora Office](https://www.collaboraoffice.com/solutions/collabora-office-android-ios/) for a nice, but still highly unstable, office suite
 - [ReVanced Manager](https://github.com/revanced/revanced-manager) for an easy, but still highly unstable, patcher for YouTube, TikTok, Twitter etc. (You need to install the official version of each app from AuroraStore and then patch it)
 - [BlackHole](https://github.com/Sangwan5688/BlackHole) for a FOSS music streaming experience relying on JioSaavn (You may need to tweak a few things to use it, or use an indian VPN service)
-- [Music (will change name soon)](https://github.com/z-huang/music) for a nice, but unstable, YouTube Music alternative
+- [InnterTune](https://github.com/z-huang/music) for a nice, but unstable, YouTube Music alternative
 - [Smart Edge](https://github.com/abh80/smart-edge) for an unstable but super cool dynamic island that makes applefags maaaaaaaaaad
 - ♻ [ZuckApp](https://github.com/fym35/ZuckApp) for a FOSS recreation of WhatsApp (Still in development, no Apk or source available yet)